Art Tatum: Critical standing

-There is little published information available about Tatum's life.
-One full-length biography has been published – Too Marvelous for Words (1994), by James Lester.
+There is limited published information available about Tatum's life.
+A full-length biography has been published – Too Marvelous for Words (1994), by James Lester.
 (Note: There is a 2009 self-published biography in German (Art Tatum, by Mark Lehmstedt), and a self-published account of Tatum's life in Toledo up to 1932 (The History of Art Tatum, 1909–1932, by Imelda Hunt).)
+A second major biography entitled "God is in the House - A Biography of Art Tatum" was written by Mark Lehmstedt and was published by Woke Verlag in 2024.
 This lack of detailed coverage may be attributable to Tatum's life and music not fitting any of the established critical narratives or frameworks for jazz: many historians of the music have marginalized him for this, so "not only is Tatum underrepresented in jazz criticism but his presence in jazz historiography seems largely to prompt no particular effort in historians beyond descriptive writing designed to summarize his pianistic approach".

 Critics have expressed strong opinions about Tatum's artistry: "Some applaud Tatum as supremely inventive, while others say that he was boringly repetitive, and that he barely improvised."
 Gary Giddins suggests that Tatum's standing has not been elevated to the very highest level of jazz stars among the public because he did not employ the expected linear style of improvisation, and instead played in a way that requires listeners to concentrate, so he "becalms many listeners into hapless indifference".